purishd/Entra-id-proofing/README.md

 3. Label and text input to get the user UPN.
 4. Button to send the IPC that will hook into my Power Automate flow.

-Calling below code on "OnSelect" property of the Send OTP button.
-This code will help set the buttonPressed and then call Power Automate flow and set the value of variable newOTP to generated OTP.
+Calling below code on "OnSelect" property of the Send IPC button.
+This code will help set the buttonPressed and then call Power Automate flow and set the value of variable newOTP to generated IPC.
 ```
 Set(buttonPressed,"sendOTPButton");
 Set(newOTP,SMSFlow.Run(UPNTextInput.Text).otp);
 ```

-5. A hidden label that only lights up when the OTP is generated and shows the generated OTP on the screen for helpdesk person to view it quickly.
+5. A hidden label that only lights up when the IPC is generated and shows the generated IPC on the screen for helpdesk person to view it quickly.

-   Making this label visible when send OTP button is pressed.
+   Making this label visible when send IPC button is pressed.
 ```
    If(buttonPressed = "sendOTPButton", true, false)
 ```
    Setting the "Text" property of this button to variable newOTP.
-This variable is blank initially but its value is set when the Power Automate flow sends the OTP back to the Power App.
+This variable is blank initially but its value is set when the Power Automate flow sends the IPC back to the Power App.

 6. A reset button that I am using to quickly reset the values of controls.
 Feel free to use any other ways as you like to reset the form values.
 ```